Scaevola aemula

 Scaevola aemula, commonly known as the fairy fan-flower or common fan-flower, is a species of flowering plant in the family Goodeniaceae.
 It has mostly egg-shaped leaves and blue, mauve or white fan-shaped flowers.
-It grows in New South Wales, South Australia and Victoria.
+It grows in New South Wales, South Australia, Victoria and Western Australia.

 Description

 Scaevola aemula is a mat-forming, perennial herb that grows up to 50 cm high with brown, coarsely hairy, terete stems.
 The leaves are elliptic to egg-shaped tapering near the base, sessile, edges toothed, up to 10-88 mm long and 4-31 mm wide, decreasing in size near the flowers.
 The fan-shaped flowers are white, blue or mauve with a yellow centre are borne on spikes up to 24 cm long, corolla 17-25 mm long, flattened hairs on the outside and bearded inside and the wings 1-1.5 mm wide.
 The bracts are small, leaf-like, bracteoles lance-shaped and 4.5-7 mm long.
 Flowering occurs mostly from August to October and the fruit are a rounded, wrinkled drupe to 4.5 mm long and covered in soft, short hairs.